Educators – especially teachers who integrate technology into the classroom – must be tough to keep up with all the strategies.

 For instance, you need to clarify to students that when they are updating their Facebook page, it is not a good idea to post identifying information about themselves (i.e., full name, date of birth, address, etc.).
 They should also be very cautious of what kind of photos they post and whom they decide to share certain information or documents with.
 Reinforce the idea that whatever is posted on the Internet can be distributed to others and may cause harm the future.

 Discuss Cyberbullying with Your Class

-Understanding how to recognize cyberbullying, avoid it, and put a stop to it is critical to stopping this horrible trend.
-It can occur on websites such as Facebook, Instagram, Snapchat, Pinterest, via email, text, or instant messaging.
+Understanding how to recognize cyberbullying, avoid it, and stop it is critical to stopping this horrible trend.
+It can occur on websites such as Facebook, Instagram, Snapchat, Pinterest, email, text, or instant messaging.
 Make it clear to students that unwanted contact, harassment, or slander is not acceptable and will not be tolerated.
 Express to the class that if they have a concern or feel that they are being bullied or harassed, that they should approach you or another teacher or administrator as soon as possible.

 Instruct Students on the Use of Intellectual Property

 Always remember that technology is the way of the future, and you and your colleagues need to embrace this idea.
-Integrating technology into the classroom can be a challenge, but tons of fun and an excellent way to increase your skills.
+Integrating technology into the classroom can be a challenge but tons of fun and an excellent way to increase your skills.

 Teach.com has an excellent article about methods of integrating technology into the common core classroom.

 Hopefully, you will be excited to implement these new and exciting ideas.
 So have fun and get your class revved up about learning!

 Your technology knowledge and ability to implement in the classroom should be incorporated into your teacher resume, cover letter, and LinkedIn profile.
 It could be the difference between securing an interview or not securing one.

 Learn more about the education career eBooks we sell.
 One is called 50 ways to integrate technology into the classroom.